Constitution of Vermont: Amending the constitution

 The Vermont Constitution, Chapter 2, Section 72 establishes the procedure for amending the constitution.
 The Vermont General Assembly, the state's bi-cameral legislature, has the sole power to propose amendments to the Constitution of Vermont.
 The process must be initiated by a Senate that has been elected in an "off-year", that is, an election that does not coincide with the election of the U.S. president.
 An amendment must originate in the Senate and be approved by a two-thirds vote.
 It must then receive a majority vote in the House.
 Then, after a newly elected legislature is seated, the amendment must receive a majority vote in each chamber, first in the Senate, then in the House.
 The proposed amendment must then be presented to the voters as a referendum and receive a majority of the votes cast.

-1990s revision to gender-neutral language
+1994 revision to gender-neutral language

-In 1991 and again in 1993, the Vermont General Assembly approved a constitutional amendment authorizing the justices of the Vermont Supreme Court to revise the Constitution in "gender-inclusive" language, replacing gender-specific terms.
-(Examples: "men" and "women" were replaced by "persons", and the "Freeman's Oath," required of all newly registered voters in the state, was renamed the "Voters' Oath").
-The revision was ratified by the voters in the general election of November 8, 1994.
-Vermont is one of six states whose constitutions are written in gender-neutral language.
+In 1994 voters approved changing Vermont's constitution to read "persons" rather than "men".